scikit-learn-contrib/qolmat/README.rst

 their imputation with their true values.

 More specifically, from the initial dataframe with missing value, we generate additional missing values (N samples/times).
-MIssing values can be generated following three mechanisms: MCAR, MAR and MNAR.
+Missing values can be generated following the MCAR mechanism.

 * In the MCAR setting, each value is masked according to the realisation of a Bernoulli random variable with a fixed parameter.